Tim Scott (guitarist)

 Timothy Scott is an instrumental recording artist primarily known for his solo instrumental guitar compositions.

 Early life

 Scott was born and brought up in Hazel Grove, a suburb of Stockport, England.
 He attended Hazel Grove High School and Salford College of Music, but "dropped out before he got kicked out", finding that he could not cope with the written work due to his dyslexia.
 He later studied for a diploma at The Guitar Institute, London (now known as The Institute of Contemporary Music Performance).

 Music career

-Scott's recording career began in 2003 when he self-released his debut album Bald on the Inside, distributing it and performing live sets in Borders across the UK.
+Scott's music career began in 2003 when he self-released his debut album Bald on the Inside via Acer Records set up in 2002 and named after Scott's private recording studio.
+He distributed the album through the bookstores Borders across the UK, where he also performed live sets.
 The album peaked inside their top 200 sellers list and received generally positive reviews.